Marco Borsato: Breakthrough

+Chart dominance in the 2000s

+After a short period of silence, "Lopen op het water", the lead single to Borsato's greatest hits album Onderweg, became his fifth number-one single in January 2002.
+It is a collaboration with Sita Vermuelen and a Dutch-language adaptation of Troy Verges & Hillary Lindsey's "This Mystery".
+It was released to commemorate the wedding of Prince Willem-Alexander and Princess Maxima.

 Beginning in 2003, with "Afscheid nemen bestaat niet" and ending in 2008 with "Dochters", Borsato recorded nine consecutive number-one singles on the Dutch singles charts, an accomplishment which remains unmatched to this day.

 Borsato's ninth album Zien was released in 2004 on DVD only and was certified 4× Platinum.
+It produced three number-one singles, including "Wat zou je doen?" featuring Dutch rapper Ali B. In May and June 2005, Borsato sold out the Antwerp Sportpaleis ten times, a feat unmatched by any other Dutchman in Belgium.

+In January 2005, Borsato participated in Artiesten voor Azië, a charity music project to raise funds in relief of the 2004 Indian Ocean earthquake and tsunami.
+The song they recorded, "Als je iets kan doen", was an immediate number-one hit.

-It produced three number-one singles, including "Wat zou je doen?" featuring Dutch rapper Ali B. In 2006, Borsato released a live album, Symphonica in Rosso, which also saw all three of its singles reach number one in the Netherlands.
+In December 2006, Borsato released a live album, Symphonica in Rosso, which also saw all three of its singles reach number one in the Netherlands.
 This included a cover of "Because We Believe" featuring Andrea Bocelli and "Every Time I Think of You" featuring British singer-songwriter Lucie Silvas.
 The album debuted at number one in the Netherlands and stayed at its peak for one week, being certified 5× Platinum.
+The live album documented his ten concerts at Arnhem's GelreDome a few weeks prior to the release.

 His tenth album Wit licht came out in 2008 and debuted at number one in the Netherlands, remaining there for six non-consecutive weeks.
 All three of its singles, the title track, "Stop de tijd" and "Dochters", reached number one, giving Borsato 14 career number-one singles and nine consecutive.